Only two quotes by Michel de Montaigne

 L'homme est bien insensé.
 Il ne saurait forger un ciron, et forge des Dieux à douzaines.

-The author info is from Wikipedia, licensed under the GNU Free Documentation License.
-The original picture is by Unknown author, Public domain, via Wikimedia Commons and has been cropped and converted to greyscale.
+The original picture is by Unknown author, Public domain, via Wikimedia Commons and may have been cropped and converted to greyscale.